ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 ## Accessing the Entrust CloudControl WebGUI from the VMware Solutions console
 {: #managinghtcc-accessing-webgui}

-To log in to the WebGUI of the primary or secondary HTCC appliance, use the WebGUI credentials found on the Entrust CloudControl service details page.
+To log in to the WebGUI of the primary or secondary Entrust CloudControl appliance, use the WebGUI credentials that are found on the Entrust CloudControl service details page.

 ## Accessing the Entrust CloudControl console from the vSphere Web Client
 {: #managinghtcc-accessing-console}